 Viceroy Washington DC — A mix of comfort and chic, Viceroy has skylights, a rooftop porch with a pool and room for lounging, and an outdoor patio that’s part backyard and part urban playground.
 Get more info about eloping at the Viceroy Washington DC here.

 Weather: Typically, winter in Washington DC is cold with the occasional snowfall.
 Every few years, Washington DC is known for getting several inches to over a foot of snow.
-In the spring, the weather is unpredictable going from a cool 50 degrees to a warm 80 degrees the very next day.
+In the spring, the weather is unpredictable going from 50 degrees to a warm 80 degrees the very next day.
 Summer is very hot and humid.
 Fall is similar to spring with a mix of cooler weather and warmer weather all just days apart.

 Crowds: Washington DC is usually the busiest during mid-March to early April for the cherry blossoms, the beginning of July for Independence Day, and during the fall from mid-September to early November.